starknet-io/SNIPs/SNIPS/snip-107.md

 4. The `validate` function **MUST** be called in the component's initializer function if there's one.
 5. If there's no initializer function in the component, the function **MUST** be called in the implementing contracts' constructor.

+## Security Considerations

+This SNIP has no impact at all in terms of security.

 ## Copyright